Weilando/EasyCompiler/docs/EasyLanguage.md

 ### Definition

-Functions begin with a unique identifier and a pair of parenthesis, followed by an arrow and their return type.
+Functions begin with a return type and a left arrow, followed by a unique identifier and a pair of parenthesis.
 The parenthesis contains a comma separated list of arguments, where each argument requires a unique name (per function definition) and type (equal to variable types).
 Braces (i.e., `{...}`) surround the function body.